Share

 4. Taste preferences

-Does grass eating indicate a nutrient deficiency?
+Does eating grass indicate a nutrient deficiency?

-There is no scientific evidence that grass eating indicates a nutrient deficiency.
+There is no scientific evidence that eating grass indicates a nutrient deficiency.
 Both dogs with a balanced diet and those with deficiencies exhibit this behavior.

 Precautions when eating grass